Deuxième Bureau: 19th century

 On June 8, 1871, the French Ministry of War authorized the creation of a service charged with performing "research on enemy plans and operations".
 The creation of a reworked Etat Major Général (or General Staff) came in response to the French loss in the Franco-Prussian War and acknowledgment of poor military planning structures in preparation for those hostilities.
-The EMG was then divided into two bureaus–the first, composed of civilians, was more of a directorial or leadership branch, charged with general correspondence, troop movements, decorations and decrees, and the second, or the Deuxième Bureau (further subdivided into five sections), was charged with military statistics, archival and historical work, geodesy and topography.
+The EMG was then divided into two bureaus–the first, consisting of civilians, was more of a directorial or leadership branch, charged with general correspondence, troop movements, decorations and decrees, and the second, or the Deuxième Bureau (further subdivided into five sections), was charged with military statistics, archival and historical work, geodesy and topography.
 This entire structure would be replaced three years later by a reworked general staff, even more similar to the Prussian one in terms of command structure.

 In March 1874, the high command was reorganized again, replacing the original two bureaus with six smaller sections.
 As part of the reorganization, the new Deuxième Bureau, called "Statistique militaire - Bureau historique," took up the activities that would include intelligence collection.

 In 1876, a Statistiques et de reconnaissances militaires ("Military Statistics and Recognition") section was added to the Deuxième Bureau.

 In 1886, a law was passed penalizing espionage activity (another would be passed in 1934).

 In October 1894 the Dreyfus affair occurred and proved so politically divisive that, in May 1899, the government shifted responsibility for counter-espionage to the Ministry of the Interior.
 A small intelligence section remained within the General Staff, but the Service de surveillance du territoire (Territorial Surveillance Service, SST), an agency of the Sûreté générale, became responsible for the pursuit of foreign spies on French soil.
 Counter-espionage was to be handled by special Sûreté police chiefs.
 The Deuxième Bureau's statistical section remained in operation until 1 September 1899, when it was disbanded.

 The name (literally, Second Desk) refers to the organization of the French general staff in four desks: 1st for personnel, 2nd for intelligence, 3rd for operations, 4th for logistics.
 This numerical designation survives in the first four staff numbers of the continental staff system practiced by most NATO armies: S1 for personnel, S2 for intelligence, S3 for operations, S4 for logistics.
 (See also the French version of this page.)